susangdufault/get-clean-data/codeBook.md

 in the "run_analysis.R" file.
 For more information see the README.md file.

 Data Processing for this Assignment
-*The data were dowloaded from
+-The data were dowloaded from
 	https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-*Test and training datasets were merged
+-Test and training datasets were merged
-*Variables for which both mean and standard deviation were provided were extracted *The average values for these variables by study participant and by activity class were calculated
+-Variables for which both mean and standard deviation were provided were extracted -The average values for these variables by study participant and by activity class were calculated

 Experimental Design
-*Data were collected using the internal accelerometer and gyroscope of a Samsung Galaxy S II smartphone *Thirty participants aged 19-48 wore the smartphones around their waists while performing six different activities *The signals were captured at a constant rate of 50 Hz and filtered to remove noise *Body acceleration and acceleration due to gravity were extracted from the total acceleration signal *Acceleration was recorded in standard gravity units, g *Angular velocity was recorded in units of radians/second *Variables were normalized within the range of -1 to 1 *Additional information is available here
+-Data were collected using the internal accelerometer and gyroscope of a Samsung Galaxy S II smartphone -Thirty participants aged 19-48 wore the smartphones around their waists while performing six different activities -The signals were captured at a constant rate of 50 Hz and filtered to remove noise -Body acceleration and acceleration due to gravity were extracted from the total acceleration signal -Acceleration was recorded in standard gravity units, g -Angular velocity was recorded in units of radians/second -Variables were normalized within the range of -1 to 1 -Additional information is available here
 	http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Variable Descriptions